-- No bunkering operation will be permitted on IOC grounds. - 2.
-Minor repairs can be effected at Sept-Iles. - Fresh water can be supplied at the approximate rate of 10 tons per hour.
-Hose is available on the dock but ships' crew are required for connecting and disconnecting. - Please note that IOC Marine Services, as Loadport "Shippers" Agent, does not attend to Owners matters such as stores, CTM, medical, crew changes, etc. - Should you require any of these services and do not have an Agent, we may refer you to one upon request. - Launch service is available on request through I.O.C.
+- No bunkering operation are permitted on IOC grounds. - 2.
+Minor repairs can be performed at Sept-Iles. - Fresh water can be supplied at the approximate rate of 10 tons per hour.
+Hose is available at the dock but ships' crew are required for connecting and disconnecting. - Please note that IOC Marine Services, as Load port "Shippers" Agent, does not attend to Owners matters such as stores, CTM, medical, crew changes, etc. - Should you require any of these services and do not have an Agent, we may refer you to a local agent upon request. - 5.
+Launch service is available on request through I.O.C.
 Marine Services. - 6.
-Seamen's Centre is located on Pointe-aux-Basques dock. - Medical service is available in Sept-Iles, however same must be arranged via an owner's agency or local agency. - 8.
-Small parcel (Less than 2.5 Kg) can be handled by our agency; however, they must be sent on DDP basis (All fees for shipper account).
-All request for customs clearance will be refused.
-Vessel name (Not Captain) to be written on parcel.
+Seamen's Centre is located at Pointe-aux-Basques - Medical services are available in Sept-Iles, however same must be arranged via an owner's agent or local agent. - Small parcels (Less than 2.5 Kg) can be handled by our agency; however, they must be sent on DDP basis (All fees for shipper's account).
+All request for Customs clearances / Broker services will be refused.
+Vessel's name (Not Captain) must be written on the parcel.